Account and Trading FAQ

 - How can I withdraw money from my account?

-- You need to complete the withdrawal form available on our site and send it to us by fax or e-mail.
+- You need to complete the withdrawal form available on our site and send it to us by e-mail.

 - I would like my friend to send money to fund my trading account.